U.S. flag

 Key Stats

-Note: The table above is cropped to list the rows for all establishments in the United States.
+Note: The table below is cropped to list the rows for all establishments in the United States.
+The five rows with less than 100 employees are highlighted.
 Several columns are hidden.
-NAICS code 00 reflects the sum of all the economic activity for all sectors.
+North American Industry Classification System (NAICS) code 00 reflects the sum of all the economic activity for all sectors.
 Click on the image for the full table.

 More Stats